 If you’ve lived in LA for any period of time, you know that snow is a novelty adventure.
 It’s something we drive to.
 But how often do you get to see feet of snow without paying an arm and a leg to go to the ski hills?

 If you are in the mood for a snowy adventure, head to the mountains of Sequoia National Park.
-Do note that at the time of this writing, due to California’s stay-at-home order all park amenities and campgrounds are closed, including Wuksachi Lodge, restaurant, gift shop, and restrooms,
+Update: Feb 12, 2021.
+Wuksachi Lodge has reopened!

-Our guess is that it will be open in time for Spring Break, but check the website to be safe.
-There’s no downhill skiing, but you can rent cross country skis or snowshoes to get out and away.
+Our guess is that it will still be open at Spring Break, but check the website to be safe.
+There’s no downhill skiing, but you can rent cross-country skis or snowshoes to get out and away.

-You can also see about getting in some snowplay at Wolverton Meadow, Grant Grove, and Big Stump.
+You can also see about getting in some snowplay at nearby hills: Wolverton Meadow, Grant Grove, and Big Stump.

 Make sure to pack for the cold and bring chains for your vehicle, as chains are likely to be required on the way.

-In Southern California, also, consider heading towards Wrightwood or Frazier park to find snow in lesser traveled areas than Big Bear or Mt Baldy.
+In Southern California, also, consider heading towards Wrightwood or to find snow in lesser-traveled areas than Big Bear or Mt Baldy.

 2. Camp in a Yurt by the Lake